tonghuikang/ey-nextwave/README.md

 - The **last seen location** are is the coordinates of x_entry and y_entry of the final trajectory.
 While different devices have a different number of trajectory, all devices have a final trajectory and hence a last seen location.
 - If the "last seen location" of the device is outside the boundary, we say that the device is **last seen inside**.
 Otherwise, the device is **last seen outside**.
 - If the **final duration** (time_exit - time_entry) is zero, we say the device is **stationary**.
 Otherwise, the device is **not stationary**.
 Note that in the use of this term we are concerned with the last trajectory.
-- The **final location** is the co-ordinates of the last exit point.
+- The **final location** is the coordinates of the last exit point.
 Note that this is not given in the test set.
 - If the final location is inside the boundary, we say that the device **ends up inside**.
 Otherwise, the device **ends up outside**.
 We should return a target of 1.0 in our submission if we predict the device to end up inside; otherwise, we should return a value of 0.0.